privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 ### Step 1: Obtain issuer certificate
 In order to issue an SD-JWT VC credential that the Yivi app accepts, you need to be on our Trust List.
 This means you need to obtain an issuer certificate.
 This certificate contains rights about what credentials and attributes you're allowed to issue, as well as some metadata about your company.
 You can contact the Yivi team via [support@yivi.app](mailto:support@yivi.app) to obtain a certificate.
-In order to get a certificate you also need to be a regular Idemix issuer present in one of our schemes.
+In order to get a certificate, you also need to be a regular Idemix issuer present in one of our [schemes](schemes.md).

 <details>
   <summary>
-    Script to generate Issuer Certitficate Signing Request
+    Script to generate Issuer Certificate Signing Request
   </summary>

 ```sh